Authentic assessment

-Authentic assessment is the measurement of "intellectual accomplishments that are worthwhile, significant, and meaningful," as contrasted with multiple-choice tests.
-Authentic assessment can be devised by the teacher, or in collaboration with the student by engaging student voice.
+Authentic assessment is the measurement of "intellectual accomplishments that are worthwhile, significant, and meaningful" Authentic assessment can be devised by the teacher, or in collaboration with the student by engaging student voice.
 When applying authentic assessment to student learning and achievement, a teacher applies criteria related to “construction of knowledge, disciplined inquiry, and the value of achievement beyond the school.”

 Authentic assessment tends to focus on contextualised tasks, enabling students to demonstrate their competency in a more 'authentic' setting.
-Examples of authentic assessment categories include:
+According to Meg Ormiston, "Authentic learning mirrors the tasks and problem solving that are required in the reality outside of school."